rukano/SpeechCLI/README.md

 * __-m__ [number] Voice pitch modulation, from 0 to ???
 * __-a__ [number] Volume from 0.0 to 1.0
 * __-o__ [string] Output file path

 If the __-o__ argument is missing, the text will be spoken live, otherwise it will be rendered to the provided output file.
+The text to speak must be after the last argument.

 ### Default arguments ###